Ayham-Megdadi/Zero-Day-Legacy/CONTRIBUTING.md

 - Changes that break the 17-step attack chain
 - Any code that introduces real malware or harmful exploits

-## How to Contribute

-1. Fork the repository
-2. Create a branch: `git checkout -b feature/your-feature`
-3. Make your changes and test the full attack chain still works
-4. Open a Pull Request with a clear description

 ## Code Style